corbindavenport/corbindavenport.github.io/software.md

 ### [ImageShare](https://imgshare.corbin.io/)

 ImageShare is a web app for sending images and videos to another device, designed for low-end and legacy web browsers.
-It supports both HTTP and HTTPS, uses QR codes and shortlinks for transfers, and has a static design for fast performance.
-ImageShare was originally designed as a replacement for the [Nintendo 3DS Image Share Service](https://web.archive.org/web/20170822055326/https://www.nintendo.com/3ds/image-share), and has additional features on Nintendo Wii U and 3DS consoles.
+It was originally designed as a replacement for the Nintendo 3DS Image Share Service, and has additional features on Nintendo Wii U and 3DS consoles.

 ### [Snappy](https://thesnappy.app)

 Snappy is a web app for capturing automatic screenshots, inspired by AutoScreenCap.
 The user can select a window, screen, or browser tab, then start the capture to automatically save an image to local storage on a specified interval.
-It can even capture background tabs, which are normally not accessible to screenshot tools.

 Browser extensions
 ------------------